-C1 Consent is obtained in accordance with the requirements of the Human Tissue Act 2004 (HT Act) and as set out in the code of practice

-- a) Consent procedures are documented and these, along with any associated documents, comply with the HT Act and the HTA's Codes of Practice. - b) Consent forms are available to those using or releasing relevant material for a scheduled purpose. - c) Where applicable, there are agreements with other parties to ensure that consent is obtained in accordance with the requirements of the HT Act and the HTA's Codes of Practice. - d) Written information is provided to those from whom consent is sought, which reflects the requirements of the HT Act and the HTA's Codes of Practice. - e) Language translations are available when appropriate. - f) Information is available in formats appropriate to the situation.
+- C1 Consent is obtained in accordance with the requirements of the Human Tissue Act 2004 (HT Act) and as set out in the code of practice - a) Consent procedures are documented and these, along with any associated documents, comply with the HT Act and the HTA's Codes of Practice. - b) Where applicable, there are agreements with other parties to ensure that consent is obtained in accordance with the requirements of the HT Act and the HTA's Codes of Practice. - c) Where applicable, there are agreements with other parties to ensure that consent is obtained in accordance with the requirements of the HT Act and the HTA's Codes of Practice.

-C2 Staff involved in seeking consent receive training and support in the essential requirements of taking consent

-- a) There is suitable training and support of staff involved in seeking consent, which addresses the requirements of the HT Act and the HTA's Codes of Practice. - b) Records demonstrate up-to-date staff training. - c) Competency is assessed and maintained.
+- d) Written information is provided to those from whom consent is sought, which reflects the requirements of the HT Act and the HTA's Codes of Practice. - e) Language translations are available when appropriate. - f) Information is available in formats appropriate to the situation. - C2 Staff involved in seeking consent receive training and support in the essential requirements of taking consent - a) There is suitable training and support of staff involved in seeking consent, which addresses the requirements of the HT Act and the HTA's Codes of Practice. - b) Records demonstrate up-to-date staff training. - c) Competency is assessed and maintained.